finnsnap/ESP-32-Robot-Code/README.md

 ### Prerequisites

 You need to add the ESP32 board in the Ardunio IDE before you can compile and upload this code.
-The link below is a tutorial on how to do this.
+Below is a link to a tutorial on how to do this.

 [Installing the ESP32 Board in Arduino IDE (Windows, Mac OS X, Linux)](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/)